 Supported employment refers to services for obtaining and maintaining employment for people with disabilities, including intellectual disabilities, mental health, and traumatic brain injury, among others.
-Supported employment is considered to be one form of employment in which wages are expected, together with benefits from an employer in a competitive workplace, though some versions refer to disability agency paid employment.
+Supported employment is one form of paid employment, in which wages are expected, including additional worker benefits from the employer in a competitive workplace setting, though some versions involve disability agency-paid employment.